-A WordPress theme is a collection of templates and other themes that control how your WordPress site looks and acts for site visitors.
-If you’ve ever used a template for Word, Excel, PowerPoint, or Google Slides, a WordPress theme is pretty similar except that it’s far more powerful.
-Themes also generally include many different templates for everything from headers, fonts, colors, backgrounds, and even lead capture and other advanced features.
+A WordPress theme is a template or collection of templates that control how your WordPress site looks and acts for site visitors.
+If you’ve ever used a Word, Excel, PowerPoint, or Google Slides template, a WordPress theme is pretty similar except that it’s far more powerful.
+Themes also generally include many different templates for everything from pages, headers, fonts, colors, backgrounds, and even lead capture and other advanced features.

-How to Choose The Perfect WordPress Theme for Your IDX Website
+How to Choose the Perfect WordPress Theme for Your IDX Real Estate Website

 Remember that back-of-the-napkin list of features and bells and whistles you want for your website?
 Well, here’s where it comes into play.
-Use your list of features you want to help you narrow down your choices when picking out a WordPress template.
+Use the list of features you want to help you narrow down your choices when picking out a WordPress theme.

-Here are a few important (and not so important) criteria to keep in mind when choosing a WordPress theme for your real estate IDX website:
+Here are a few critical (and not so critical) criteria to keep in mind when choosing a WordPress theme for your IDX real estate website:

 While most modern themes will be compatible with your chosen IDX plugin, it’s always a good idea to check.

-One of the coolest features WordPress themes offer is templates that offer multiple different looks for different parts of your website.
-For example, a template might have four or more unique templates just for the homepage, three for the about us page, and three for the contact us page.
+One of the coolest features WordPress themes offer is templates with multiple page layouts and styles for different parts of your website.
+For example, a template might have four or more unique page designs just for the homepage, three for the About Us page, and three for the Contact Us page.

-While the vast majority of the plugins you’ll end up using for your real estate IDX website will be free except for your IDX provider, it’s nice to get a bunch of useful plugins along with your theme.
-Visual composer, Yoast, Mailchimp, Contact Form 7, and slider revolution are common plugins that come along with real estate WordPress themes.
+While the vast majority of the plugins you’ll end up using for your IDX real estate website will be free apart from your IDX provider, it’s nice to get a bunch of useful plugins along with your theme.
+Visual Composer, Yoast, Mailchimp, Contact Form 7, and Slider Revolution are standard plugins commonly bundled with real estate WordPress themes.

-This one is actually less important than many people think.
-While real estate themes will commonly have agents pages as well as listings pages and ways to set up listings, those listings will need to be manually added and will more than likely NOT work with your IDX provider.
-So don’t choose a theme based on whether or not it’s a real estate specific theme or not.
+This one is less important than many people think.
+While real estate themes will commonly have agent pages, listings pages, and ways to set up listings, those listings will need to be manually added and will more than likely NOT work with your IDX provider.
+So don’t choose a theme based on whether or not it’s an actual estate-specific theme or not.

 5. Check Out Reviews & Updates on Envato

-Generally speaking, a great theme will have a good amount of great reviews on Envato market.
-It should also have a log of recent updates to make sure your site is always up-to-date.
+Generally speaking, a great theme will have a good number of great reviews on the Envato market.
+It should also have a log of recent updates to ensure your site is always up to date.